 A Twixmas break (the days between Christmas and New Year) is the perfect opportunity to squeeze in a final trip in before the New Year.
-You could visit a UK city or set off to Scandinavia, to experience how the Scandinavians traditionally spend their days between Christmas and New Year’s Day.
+You could visit a UK city or set off to Scandinavia!
+Experience how the Scandinavians traditionally spend their days between Christmas and New Year’s Day at your own pace.

 Where are the top Twixmas breaks?